What is a Dinosaur, Really?

 Out of the eight animals displayed in the gallery above, only one is a dinosaur: the ruby-throated hummingbird Archilochus colubris, as many of you may be aware.
 But why are birds dinosaurs, while all the other animals in the gallery are not?
 To learn why, we'll have to do some history.

 The order Dinosauria was named in 1842 by palaeontologist Richard Owen to encompass three animals: Megalosaurus, Iguanodon and Hylaeosaurus1.
-When Dinosauria was coined, the theory of evolution by natural selection had not yet been proposed and so most Western naturalists believed that all species had been individually created by God, so groups of species were drawn based on physical similarities and not evolutionary relatedness2.
+When Dinosauria was coined, the theory of evolution by natural selection had not yet been proposed and so most Western naturalists believed that all species had been individually created by God.
+They grouped based on physical similarities and not evolutionary relatedness2.
 The features that Owen chose to define Dinosauria include a whole lot of minutiae regarding the ribs, spine and pelvis, as well as "extremities of large proportional size... [which] more or less resemble those of the heavy pachydermal Mammals, and attest, with the hollow long-bones, the terrestrial habit of the species1."

-So the original concept of dinosaurs included all reptiles of large size bearing skeletal features and terrestrial habits.
-The latter condition means that mosasaurs, plesiosaurs, mosasaurs and other such aquatic reptiles are not and never were considered dinosaurs, despite their association in popular culture.
-Indeed, Owen excluded the long-necked sauropod Cetiosaurus from his Dinosauria because he (erroneously) thought it was aquatic1, though sauropods were eventually found to be terrestrial when better fossils were discovered later on and were henceforth included in Dinosauria.
+So 'dinosaurs' were originally a set of reptiles of large size bearing certain skeletal features and terrestrial habits.
+Thus , , and other such aquatic reptiles are not and were never intended to be considered dinosaurs, despite contrary assertions in popular culture.
+Indeed, Owen excluded the long-necked Cetiosaurus from his Dinosauria because he thought it was aquatic1, though better fossils eventually revealed sauropods were terrestrial and did have the characteristics of Owen's Dinosauria.

 Archaeopteryx lithographica: A proto-bird, a reptile, and a dinosaur.